hirokazuniimoto/refa-class/README.md

 ## Description

-This library detects classes in your source code that may violate the "Single Responsibility Principle".
-If the method does not exist in the class it will be ignored.
+This library detects classes in your source code that may violate the Single Responsibility Principle.
+If a method does not exist in a class, that class is ignored.

 ## Getting Started